Page curve entanglement dynamics in an analytically solvable model

 {\it Summary.} This paper introduced an exactly solvable model as an example for the general scenario depicted in Fig.~\ref{fig_effH} resulting in a Page curve.
 Unitary time evolution leads to an increase of the entanglement entropy until the Page time consistent with the semiclassical propotionality between particle current and entanglement generation (\ref{eq_dSdt}).
-Beyond the Page time the entanglement entropy decreases again and this semiclassical picture breaks down.
+At the Page time the entanglement entropy is proportional to the number of particles~$M$ initially in the system~${\cal S}$.
+Beyond the Page time the entanglement entropy decreases again and the semiclassical picture breaks down.
 The scenario depicted in Fig.~\ref{fig_effH} generates entanglement dynamics different from the saturation at the volume law scenario commonly discussed in the literature without the need for any fine tuning.
-We have therefore constructed a solvable model that illustrates Polchinski's burning piece of coal \cite{Polchinski_2016}: The early photons are entangled with the remaining coal, but when the coal has burned completely the outgoing photons must be in a pure state (assuming the coal was initially in a pure state).
-While this is fundamentally different from a black hole due to the lack of an event horizon \cite{Polchinski_2016}, one can make two observations in this exactly solvable model that have analogues in black hole physics: i)~The semiclassical picture breaks down for a subtle quantity like the entanglement entropy once the system~$\cal S$ in ${\cal H}_{\rm sys}$ has evolved to a sufficiently complex state at the Page time \cite{Akers_2022}. ii)~At early times there is little or no indication of the eventual downbending of the Page curve, see Figs.~\ref{fig_SvN_time}-\ref{fig_Smin_filling}.